Communicate With Care

 Almost no form of communication is off-limits in the courtroom in the business setting, and employers and employees alike should be aware that anything they type or text may be used as evidence in a court of law.
 Indeed, the communication does not need to be an official document on company letterhead to be admissible as evidence.
 E-mail, text messages, instant messages, and social media messages can all be admissible under the right circumstances.
-Companies involved in litigation are often required to produce hundreds of pages of both electronic and hard copy documents.
+Companies involved in entertainment litigation are often required to produce hundreds of pages of both electronic and hard copy documents.
 For these reasons, every communication, no matter how seemingly trivial, should be written with care.

 A misconception held by some is that a person or business cannot be held accountable for promises texted or typed in an email or text message.
 Unfortunately, they often learn the hard way that, given the correct language, a private message on a social network may sometimes lead to a legally binding contract.

 Social media and litigation provides enormous background information for litigators preparing for and in trial.
 For example, social media profiles and messages can provide a wealth of investigative material before deposing a witness and can sometimes be used as substantive or impeachment evidence in federal and state court cases.
 Furthermore, when it comes to litigation, it’s not just your public posts that are, well, public.
 Sometimes, even your private messages or deleted posts can still be subpoenaed and used as evidence.
 In circumstances like these it’s best to consult a professional social media lawyer.